prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 ### What are some of the most popular companies using MERN stack?

-There are hundreds on companies which have been developed using MERN stack technology.
+There are hundreds of companies which have been developed using MERN stack technology.
 A few widely popular ones are:-

 - Facebook
 - Netflix